 While we wanted to focus on the positive impacts of gay social apps internationally, we feel it’s necessary to point out one of the potentially negative impacts as well.

 7. Globally (Especially Russia): Targeting Gay Men

-While not one of these apps were created with international LGBT-aid in mind, they’ve all had a positive impact on global gay men.
+While not one of these apps was created with international LGBT aid in mind, they’ve all had a positive impact on global gay men.
 We can’t help but be thankful to the developers for turning the tables on what it might mean for someone to “get lucky” online.

 10 Reasons this gay traveller loved visiting Cuba with Out Adventures.
 Read More

 Counting down the top ten reasons to join Out Adventures on a gay tour of Budapest & Slovenia.
 Read More

 We offer gay travellers ten solid reasons to visit Antarctica now.
 Read More